scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

-The checksum is the 16-bit one's complement of the one's complement sum of the entire SCMP message, starting with the SCMP message type field, and prepended with a "pseudo-header" consisting of the SCION address header and the layer-4 protocol type as defined in [](#pseudo).
+The checksum is the 16-bit one's complement of the one's complement sum of the entire SCMP message, starting with the SCMP message type field, and prepended with a "pseudo-header" consisting of the SCION address header and the Layer 4 protocol type as defined in [](#pseudo).

 ## Processing Rules